 First offense: Indirect cost distribution to the PI, department, and dean will be held until the certification is completed.

-Second offense: A 5% non-compliance fee will be imposed to the existing cash balance of the designated fund associated with the PI and department.
+Second offense: A 5% non-compliance fee will be imposed on the existing cash balance of the designated fund associated with the PI and department.

-The Department must maintain the documentations on the Labor Redistribution and the reason the labor redistribution occurred.
+The Department must maintain the documentation on the Labor Redistribution and the reason the labor redistribution occurred.

 Roles and Responsibilities